NIT-Administrative-Systems/SysDev-laravel-soa/docs/upgrading.md

 # Upgrading

+## From v6 to v7
+Support for older versions of PHP has been discontinued. v7 requires PHP 7.4 or higher.
+You can continue to use an older version of the package if you are using an older version of PHP.

+The `WEBSSO_STRATEGY=classic` option has been removed entirely.

+The dependency on Duo's PHP SDK, along with supporting code for doing Duo authentication in your own app, has been removed.
+The newer webSSO login flow includes the Duo prompt; your application no longer has to present the widget.

+- If you have ejected the `config/duo.php` file, you can remove the file.
+- If you have the `mfa_route_name` route overwritten per [the webSSO Changing Routes guide](websso.md#changing-routes), you can remove the line of code.
+- If you have `Route::resource('auth/mfa', 'Auth\DuoController')->only(['index', 'store']);` in your `routes/web.php` file, you can remove the line of code.
+- If you have an `Http\Controllers\Auth\DuoController` controller, you can remove the file.

+There is one breaking change in this version: if you have implemented a custom `Northwestern\SysDev\SOA\Auth\Strategy\WebSSOStrategy` (**you probably have not**), the login method no longer takes the `string $mfa_route_name` parameter.
+The new method signature is as follows:

+`public function login(Request $request, string $login_route_name);`

 ## From v5 to v6
 v6 changes the default webSSO strategy from the legacy webSSO system to the newer one.
 This is a breaking change that merits a major version bump, but if you have already switched (and most systems have) then this release can be treated as a minor upgrade.